tanishq1232e2q/Online_community/README.md

 define schemas and interact with MongoDB collections.
 Git/Github- Version control and code repository Browser(Opera, Firefox, Chrome)- For testing the application and chat responses.

+Features--
+Architected a niche professional community platform that connects job seekers and recruiters, fostering industry knowledge exchange and boasting users sign-ups within the first week of launch.
+• User access management facility and their dashboard, Recruiter’s dashboard where they can survey, post jobs and connect with others
+• Designed a job seeker dashboard with profile building, job search and filtering.
+• Community section is established where the professionals can meet up, chat and post their achievements.